sourcegraph/about/docs/terms-private.md

 1.7 **“Sourcegraph”**, **“we”**, or **“us”** refers to Sourcegraph, Inc., as well as its affiliates.

 1.8 **“You”** refers to the individual person, company, or organization that has visited or is using the Software, that accesses an Instance, or that directs the use of the Instance.
-If you’re entering into the Agreement on behalf of your company or organization (your **“Organization”**), you represent and warrant that you’re authorized to bind that company or organization to the Agreement and that you’ve read, understood, and agree to be bound by the Agreement on that company or organization’s behalf.
+If you’re entering into the Agreement on behalf of your company or organization (your **“Organization”**), you represent and warrant that you’re authorized to bind that company or organization to the Agreement and that you've read, understood, and agree to be bound by the Agreement on that company or organization’s behalf.

 1.9 **“Your Code”** means the source code and all source code metadata (e.g. version control system (VCS) data) that you analyze via the Software.